chriscdn/RHManagedObject/readme.md

 * `-tableView:cellForRowAtIndexPath:`
 * `configureCell:atIndexPath:`

-An example of how this works is found in `ExampleTableViewController.m` in the sample project.
+An example of how this works can be found in the `ExampleTableViewController.m` file in the sample project.

 <!-- ### Mass Update Notification -->